 The Leaf Litter Layer

 Turning away from the meadow towards the edge of the clearing, we can see many leaves falling to the forest floor in October.
 When our deciduous trees drop their leaves onto lawns, roads, sidewalks, those leaves are often treated as waste and quickly moved or disposed of.
 But the accumulation of dead leaf biomass on forest floors every year is an important part of maintaining a very ecologically important habitat: the detritus layer, made up largely of leaf litter.
-Not only does leaf litter provide habitat for a unique set of organisms, it is a crucial site of nutrient and energy exchange for forest ecosystems.
+Not only does leaf litter provide habitat for a unique set of organisms, but it is also a crucial site of nutrient and energy exchange for forest ecosystems.